ArieKnoester/upgraded-flask-jinja-blog-exercise/README.md

 While flask-ckeditor's documentation states it has a 'cleanify' method for HTML sanitizing, it is apparently missing as of version 0.5.1.
 Version 0.5.2 adds it back, but there is no release date for it as of 2024-02-14 (https://flask-ckeditor.readthedocs.io/en/latest/changelog.html).
 I looked into Bleach, but it has been depreciated (https://pypi.org/project/bleach/).
-The github repo for Bleach lead me to nh3 (https://nh3.readthedocs.io/en/latest/).
+The GitHub repo for Bleach lead me to nh3 (https://nh3.readthedocs.io/en/latest/).